Paris Square Rene le Gall formerly Jardin des Gobelins

 In additional to this, close to the obelisk, you can find a very impressive specimen of a horse chestnut tree that measures over three metres in its circumfrance, which was actually planted way back in 1893.

-Also the Square Rene le Gall garden has some very unusual features and different entrances, one of which is via a ramp, but close to the rose garden there is a staircase entrance, which was designed by Jean-Charles Moreaux who was inspired by a 1600s Italian painter.
+Also the Paris Square Rene le Gall gardens have some very unusual features and different entrances, one of which is via a ramp, but close to the rose garden there is a staircase entrance, which was designed by Jean-Charles Moreaux who was inspired by a 1600s Italian painter.
 And the unusual design on the wall includes stones and fossils with masks that have also been made out of these materials.

-Now in the centre of this garden in Paris, focussed upon a central isle, the area has been divided into groves that have been planted with different species of trees including sycamore and ash, plus you can discover blue cedars around the outside edge by the railings.
+Now in the centre of this Paris garden, focussed upon a central isle, the area has been divided into groves that have been planted with different species of trees including sycamore and ash, plus you can discover blue cedars around the outside edge by the railings.

-In the upper part of the Square Rene le Gall, which is still sometimes recognised as the Jardin des Gobleins, you will find many different varieties of shrubs and perennials that have been out, along with an artificial stream that follows the course of the river, which as we mentioned before, is now piped underground.
+In the upper part of the Paris Square Rene le Gall gardens, which is still sometimes recognised as the Jardin des Gobleins, you will find many different varieties of shrubs and perennials that have been planted, along with an artificial stream that follows the course of the river, which as we mentioned before, is now piped underground.

-The first appearance of a childrens playground within this garden and square in Paris was in 1981, which includes swings and a sandpit, plus there are even table tennis tables.
-Yet even more recently when the area was redeveloped even further, a large sports ground was also added to the Square Rene le Gall, which therefore makes it a very popular destination for families.
+The first appearance of a childrens playground within this garden and Paris square was in 1981, which includes swings and a sandpit, plus there are even table tennis tables.
+Yet even more recently when the area was redeveloped even further, a large sports ground was also added to the Paris Square Rene le Gall gardens, which therefore makes it a very popular destination for families.

-You will find the square located in the 13th Arrondissement and there are several different entrances to the Square Rene le Gall, including the original one, which meant you had to negotiate the concrete staircase.
+You will find the square located in the 13th Arrondissement and there are several different entrances to the Paris Square Rene le Gall gardens, including the original one, which meant you had to negotiate the concrete staircase.

-The square and garden is normally open from around 8am through to 7pm daily, however, during the summer months it can close slightly later, and in winter it can close earlier, just like many of the gardens in Paris do.
+The square and its gardens are normally open from around 8am through to 7pm daily, however, during the summer months it can close slightly later, and in winter it can close earlier, just like many of the Paris gardens do.

 You may also be pleased to know that there are plenty of areas for relaxation including numerous park benches, along with a drinking water fountain and public toilets including a baby changing area and disabled facilities, but unfortunately some areas are still inaccessible to the disabled.